• Skip to primary navigation

 Notes

-• To roast on the stovetop: In a skillet over medium heat, add your nuts (do not add any additional oil - your nuts will not stick to the pan).
+• To cook raw hazelnuts on the stovetop: In a skillet over medium heat, add your nuts (do not add any additional oil - your nuts will not stick to the pan).
 Cook until nuts are hot and fragrant, stirring occasionally.
 This should take up to 5 minutes.

 Nutrition Estimate